Delta-Code-Repository/ProgressCLI95/README.md

 *Progress on in your command line interface!*

+Update 7/25/22: This project is not likely to get any more updates in the future and therefore development will stop indefinitely, to which the repo will be archived.
+I have other projects that require my attention.

 ## Build Versions
 - Current Stable Version: `0.2.2a`
   - Stable builds are builds that are confirmed to work perfectly with the littlest amount of bugs, designed for public use.